damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 {:.gitlab-purple}

-If you want to take control over every customizable aspect of GitLab, run it in your own server, behind your firewall, you have two options:
+If you want to take control over every customizable aspect of GitLab, run it on your own server, behind your firewall, you have two options:
 GitLab CE and GitLab EE.
-And I can tell you by heart, it's awesome having your own GitLab, even if it's running in your local machine!
+And I can tell you by heart, it's awesome having your own GitLab, even if it's running on your local machine!

 ### <i class="fa fa-gitlab fa-fw" style="color: #e14329 !important; font-size:.85em" aria-hidden="true"></i>&nbsp;&nbsp; GitLab CE
 {:.gitlab-orange #gitlab-ce}

-[GitLab CE][ce] is our princess, our open source product, free to download, tweak, contribute, customize and use as you wish.
+[GitLab CE][ce] is our princess, our open source product, free to download, tweak, contribute, customize, and use as you wish.
 Does GitLab CE have everything described in this post so far?
 Yes, it does, except GitLab Pages.
 And we are very proud to deliver such an amazing product, for free.